didlie-dev/Project/README.md

+#DECENTRALIZED  WEBRTC DATA APPLICATION FOR WEB CONTENT DELIVERY AND APPLICATION DEVELOPMENT
+This application is a great starting place to build a phpdesktop based, or simple php/javascript application using webrtc for cryptocurrency development, decentralized website content delivery, self-hosted content, etc. This example was built on phpdesktop, but runs on any php server (newest version)

+#THIS APPLICATION WAS WRITTEN ON TOP OF MY _3P php FRAMEWORK
 # Secure _3p PHP Application

 This is a template for the creation of secure PHP applications using _3p.
 Simply clone this repository.
 Your application will reside in the /app folder.
 Follow all the steps below to secure your specific site according to the URL, REQUEST logic, and file requirements, as stated in the steps below.